 Golden Acre Park – This 179 acre park is an idyllic location to spend an afternoon.
 The park has tonnes of paths to follow with a café and lake at its center if you fancy a pit stop!

 Leeds Waterfront – The Leeds waterfront walk takes you along the canal and past some of the area's hotspots.

 Ilkley Moor Circular – Venture out to Ilkley to take part in some of the area's heritage walks.
 The area is acknowledged as a archaeological and geological interest location.
 Walks here range from being easy to more difficult, so pre-planning is essential.

-Apperley Bridge loop from Rawdon - Not far from campus, this easily accessible route takes you through some of the most scenic parts of the area.
+Apperley Bridge loop from Rawdon - Not far from our Horsforth campus, this easily accessible route takes you through some of the most scenic parts of the area.

 Chevin Forrest loop from Horsforth - Taking you out towards Otley, this trail will take you to a surprise view point!